 Should I worry about the semisextile between Pisces and Aries?

-No. The semisextile describes a translation aspect, not a friction one: neighbours who don't share a language, rather than a fight.
-Long-lasting relationships often have one such adjustment at the centre of the chart.
-What matters is whether both people can recognise the gap without taking it personally.
-The chart describes the dynamic; what you do with it is still up to you.
+No. The semisextile is a translation aspect rather than a combative one: neighbours who don't share a language, not two people spoiling for a fight.
+Many durable relationships carry one such ongoing adjustment near the heart of the chart.
+What decides the outcome is whether both people can see the gap for what it is without reading it as rejection.
+A chart sets out the dynamic; the living of it stays in your hands.

 A note on what this is.
 Astrology, as we use it at WowAstro, is a tool for self-reflection and self-understanding, not a method for predicting events, health, financial outcomes or whether a relationship will last.
 Read a synastry chart as a description of a dynamic — take what's useful, leave the rest.